MMformer with Adaptive Transferable Attention: Advancing Multivariate Time Series Forecasting for Environmental Applications: Methodology

 \section{Methodology}

-This section is organized as follows: Section 3.1 describes the data preprocessing methods and formats.
-Section 3.2 comprehensively describes the methodology, including detailed procedures and clear flowcharts.
-Section 3.3 focuses on the model's components, detailing the innovative components.
-This algorithm integrates MC Dropout regularization techniques and introduces an innovative adaptive multi-head attention mechanism.
+In this section, we shall first present the data preprocessing methods and then comprehensively describe the methodology, including detailed procedures and clear flowcharts.
+It is followed by the model's components, detailing the innovative components.
 These advancements lead to substantial improvements in neural network optimization and increase the accuracy of time-series forecasting.